Sty6x/warframe-status-cli/README.md

 │   WARFRAME EVENT STATUS CLI   │
 │                               │
 └───────────────────────────────┘
 ?
-Select a mission type to get it's current status (Use arrow keys) ❯ all cetus (eidolon-hunts) archon
+Select a mission type to get its current status (Use arrow keys) ❯ all cetus (eidolon-hunts) archon